-Additionally, we removed exclusion for patient transfer to practice after initiation of chemotherapy.
-We believe this constitutes a non-substantive change.
+Additionally, we removed exclusion for patient transfer to practice after initiation of chemotherapy and Receipt of anti-EGFR monoclonal antibody therapy as part of a clinical trial protocol.
+We believe these constitute non-substantive changes.

 S.4.
 Numerator Statement (Brief, narrative description of the measure focus or what is being measured about the target population, i.e., cases from the target population with the target process, condition, event, or outcome) DO NOT include the rationale for the measure.